yashikabhargava/foss-events/README.md

 ```
 $ npm install
 ```
-- To start the server type:
+- To start the server, type:
 ```
 $ node server
 ```